IBM/event-automation/_eem_11.7/02-installing/06-installing-egw.md

 - Kubernetes Deployment.
 The {{site.data.reuse.eem_name}} UI generates the YAML for a Kubernetes Deployment that runs the {{site.data.reuse.egw}}.
 - Operator-managed custom resource (CR).
 The {{site.data.reuse.eem_name}} UI generates the YAML for a custom resource that runs the {{site.data.reuse.egw}}.
 Your {{site.data.reuse.eem_name}} operator manages this custom resource.

-_DRAFT COMMENT: Needs update for new gateway config changes expected in UI._

 Key points to consider: